punkkkkkkk/tmail/README.md

 TMail is a lightweight, efficient, and privacy-focused browser extension that lets you generate temporary email addresses instantly using the **mail.tm API**.
 Protect your real email from spam and keep your primary inbox clean—all while preserving the original formatting of incoming messages.

+TMail is completely **free to use**.
+There are **no hidden charges, no subscriptions, and no payment required**.
+You can generate and manage temporary email addresses without any cost.

 ## Features

 - **Instant Email Generation:**